openwebdocs/mdn-bcd-collector/README.md

 ## Copyright

-© 2023 Gooborg Studios, © 2020-2022 Google LLC, Mozilla Corporation and Gooborg Studios.
+© 2023 Gooborg Studios + various contributors, © 2020-2022 Google LLC, Mozilla Corporation and Gooborg Studios.

 This project is under the Apache License 2.0 license.
 See the LICENSE file for more details.